(left) Canal Vena, Ponte di Vigo and Palazzo Grassi; (right) no school buses at Chioggia: pupils on their way to school across Ponte di Vigo

 Every year at the end of June it houses Palio della Marciliana, a series of events including a costume parade that celebrates the liberation of the town from the Genoese in June 1380.
 Marciliana is the name of a medieval merchant ship of Chioggia which had a rather round shape.

 The bell tower of the nearby church of S. Andrea became known as Torre dell'Orologio after 1839 when a medieval clock was placed on it.
-It is similar to those of the Cathedral and of S. Domenico which are shown in another page and it was most likely built in the XIth century.
+It is similar to the bell towers of the Cathedral and of S. Domenico and it was most likely built in the XIth century.

 Corso del Popolo: (left) Stendardo and Palazzo Comunale (Town Hall); (centre) statues by Gioseffo Zeminiani; (right) coat of arms of Chioggia on the Town Hall

 In 1713 a new base for a very tall flagpole was built near the medieval Town Hall (which was replaced by a dull building in the XIXth century).
-Very tall flagpoles can be seen in other towns of the Republic of Venice such as Palmanova (it opens in another window).
+Very tall flagpoles can be seen in other towns of the Republic of Venice, e.g. Palmanova.

 Corso del Popolo: (left) Palazzo Morosini; (right) Palazzo Grassi Renier